 - communicating and performing actions with robots or avatars for joint tasks

 - action language grounding

 - evaluation of action models

-Submissions should be made at Easy Chair.
+Submissions should be made at the link for the conference, Easy Chair.